Mineru98/searchts/README.md

 ## Reference Implementation

-The reference implementation, searchts, uses tsql to query a JS object, or an array of objects, and to return those results that match the query.
+The reference implementation, searchts, uses tsql to query a TS object, or an array of objects, and to return those results that match the query.

 ## Syntax Definition